7 Aum Arivu: Development

 In late 2009, director A. R. Murugadoss intended to collaborate with Salman Khan to remake the Telugu film Kick (2009), which was produced by Sajid Nadiadwala.
 But the plans did not materialise and Murugadoss later decided to collaborate with Suriya for another project.
 It was produced by Udhayanidhi Stalin under Red Giant Movies, in their fourth production venture following Kuruvi (2008), Aadhavan (2009) and Manmadan Ambu (2010).
-The company made a public announcement in May 2010 further announcing the title as 7 Aum Arivu.
+The company made a public announcement in May 2010, also announcing the title as 7 Aum Arivu.
 The technical crew includes music composer Harris Jayaraj, cinematographer Ravi K. Chandran, editor Anthony and production designer Rajeevan.

 Murugadoss was intrigued on learning about the descendants of the Buddhist monk Bodhidharma being tracked to Tamil Nadu.
 Though people worship him for spreading Zen Buddhism and martial arts, and being deified in several parts of the world, there had been minimal awareness in India.
 As a result, he researched extensively on providing details that referred to Bodhidharma and his ancestors.
 It took him nearly ten-months for the pre-production.
-Murugadoss further admitted that the film's first 15 minutes would be set during the 6th century on tracking Bodhidharma's origins and completely authentic, while the remaining portions will be set in the present period.
+Murugadoss further admitted that the film's first 15 minutes would be set during the 6th century on tracking Bodhidharma's origins and remain completely authentic, while the outstanding portions were to be set in the present period.